Create your own intranet in 5 minutes

-Intranets are the hubs of collaboration in large organizations.
-Unlike public websites, which enable the communication of an organization to customers, users and, in general, external stakeholders, Intranets are meant to enable internal communication and collaboration.
+Company intranet is the virtual hub of collaboration in organizations.
+Unlike public websites, which enable organizations to communicate and broadcast their value proposition to customers, users, and, in general, external stakeholders, Intranets are meant to enable internal communication and collaboration.

-Today, we will show you some Intranet examples for inspiration and ideas while building your own.
-We will also look at some good use cases across industries.
-These intranet pages have been built through HyperOffice.
+This article shows you some Intranet examples to inspire you and give you ideas for building your own.
+We will also look at some use cases across industries.
+These intranet pages have been built through

 - Delivering collaboration tools: Enabling centralized access to tools and information employees need to perform their jobs – shared documents and templates, work management, calendars, contacts, line-of-business applications etc.